Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Restrictions on the Spectrum of Jacobi Matrices

 For our model, taking the subsequence $a_{2n}=t_2$, we have $|b_{2n}|/a_{2n} \propto n/t_2 \to \infty$.
 Thus, the theorem does not apply, and the existence of a PP spectrum (our localized Stark ladder) is allowed.

 In summary, the staggered nature of the weights $\{a_n\}$—alternating between bounded ($t_2$) and unbounded ($J_{\text{intra}} \sim n$)—is the critical feature.
 It places the model in a ``gap'' between theorems that require uniform or bounded hopping (Simon-Spencer) and theorems designed for uniformly growing matrices.
-We direct readers interested in the mathematical construction of other operators supporting mobility edges (MEs) to Ref.~\cite{Janas_2003} and Ref.~\cite{Janas_2009}.
+We direct readers interested in the mathematical construction of other operators supporting MEs to Refs.~[\citealp{Janas_2003},~\citealp{Janas_2009}].